flutter/flutter-intellij/flutter-gui-tests/README.md

 Currently, the tests need to be edited in a minimal flutter-intellij project.
 Open the flutter-intellij project in IntelliJ 2019.1 for stand-alone editing, without Dart or IntelliJ sources (see CONTRIBUTING.md).

+## Notes

+If the buildPlugin task fails, check for a new version of the Gradle plugin with id org.jetbrains.intellij.
+This is likely to be needed if a new version of IntelliJ is downloaded automatically.